turingschool-examples/frontend-mod-1-prework/day_6/day6-exercises.md

 <h3>What is the difference between function parameters and arguments?</h3>

 Function parameters, defined in the parentheses of the function name, use words to act like variable names inside the function.
-Arguments are defined in the parentheses of the function name as values or as variables to perform the calculation of the function.
+Arguments are defined in the parentheses when calling the function with real numbers to perform the calculation (or variables that hold real numbers).
+These values that you pass into the code are called arguements.

 <h3>What is the keyword return used for?</h3>